AntonioMerendaz/MedtouchApps/README.md

 <br>

 ### Features:
-1. Created a database in Firebase and connected to the app, with the names and images to be shown on the cards;
+1. Built in Html/CSS/JS, using Apache Cordova to wrap in native code;

 2. A ***Header/NavBar*** with three icons;